 There are several legends associated with Manneken Pis.
 Some say that statue is inspired by a legend regarding the 12th century battle between troops of Duke Godfrey III of Leuven and Berthouts, the lords of Grimbergen.

 Little Godfrey III was only two years old when he inherited his duchy.
-The commander his troops hung a basket with the little lord on a tree branch to encourage the soldiers.
+The commander of his troops hung a basket with the little lord on a tree branch to encourage the soldiers.
 According to legend, baby Godfrey took a piss on the heads of Berthouts who subsequently lost the battle.

 Another legend claims that the statue represents another little boy, famous from another war.
 Allegedly sometime in 14th century Brussels was under the siege.
 Enemy soldiers tried to blow up the city walls by placing a bomb near its foundations.
 Unknown to them they were spied upon by a little boy.
 When soldiers moved away, he simply urinated on the fuse and thus saved the city from impending doom.